 We can use the following levels of thinking to go deeper:

-Events: You see the events as they are, and you take stock of the situation.
+Events: You see the events as they are and take stock of the situation.
 For example, you have stomach pain.
-You could certainly try to address this situation by eating pain-killing medication, but you are not addressing the root cause.
+You could try to address this situation by eating pain-killing medication, but you are not addressing the root cause.

-Patterns: What are the patterns and trends that are associated with the event happening?
-In the above example, this could be a pattern that you notice: whenever you don’t eat on time, you seem to get stomach pain.
+Patterns: What are the patterns and trends associated with the event?
+In the above example, this could be a pattern you notice: whenever you don’t eat on time, you seem to get stomach pain.
 Aha, now we are getting somewhere.
-Perhaps you have ulcers in the stomach, which on its own you can address.
+Perhaps you have stomach ulcers, which you can address on your own.
 But wait, we can dig a bit deeper.